rmtec/modeswitcher/README.md

 ```

 ## Re-run the Web Server Case Study <a name="rerun"></a>
-For simulating the case study follow the steps in [Getting Started](#start), activate debugging with option `d` and start the scenario `s1` as shown in the following output examples.
-To execute mode switching (optional) following extend requirements are necessary:
+For simulating the case study, follow the steps in [Getting Started](#start), activate debugging with option `d`, and start scenario `s1`, as shown in the following output examples.
+To execute mode switching (optional) following extended requirements are necessary:
 * Installed and configured Apache2: `sudo apt install apache2`
 * Installed and configured nginx: `sudo apt install nginx`
 * Installed and configured PHP with FastCGI: `sudo apt install php-fpm`